 To identify risk factors, scientists continually examine various trends and patterns among women worldwide who are diagnosed with the disease.
 Age, individual and family medical history, reproductive history, genetic alterations, race, economic status, environmental exposures to pollutants, and lifestyle habits are all examples of the factors that can be evaluated.
 This information tells a scientific story that helps experts predict with some certainty a woman’s odds for developing breast cancer.
 It’s important to note, however, that this is not an exact science and that such predictions are not definite.

 What are the treatments for breast cancer?

 Newer experimental treatments include biologically targeted therapies which currently, are only available through clinical trials.
-A patient and her physician will choose the treatment that is right for her, based on the location and extent of the cancer, patient’s age and preferences and the risks and benefits of each treatment.
+A patient and her physician will choose the treatment that is right for her, based on the location and extent of cancer, patient’s age and preferences, and the risks and benefits of each treatment.